igrishaev/blog/_posts/2017-07-04-pg-datomic.md

 ## Update the code

 This step would be the most boring, I believe.
-You need to scan the whole project and fix those fragments where access the data from the database.
+You need to scan the whole project and fix those fragments where you access the data from the database.

-Since it is a good practice to prepend attributes with a namespace, the most common change would be an attribute renaming I believe:
+Since it is a good practice to prepend attributes with a namespace, the most common change would be attribute renaming I believe:

 ~~~clojure
 ;; before